Creating a rewarding workplace

 The following are the number of employees and the number of new graduates at Daiwa Securities Group, as well as the number of employees, number of new graduates, average age, average number of years of service, working hours and paid vacation usage rate at Daiwa Securities only.

 Daiwa Securities Group wants all our employees to work with a high level of loyalty and motivation.
 All new college graduates recruited by the Group, including those with disabilities, are brought on as full and regular employees so that newly hired employees will be able to have a sense of trust and pride in the Group, and a sense of solidarity with their colleagues.

-Daiwa Securities Group proactively appoints talented human resources regardless of gender.
+Daiwa Securities Group proactively appoints talented human resources regardless of gender, nationality, or seniority within the company.
 We are making efforts to provide an environment where a diverse range of people can perform to their full potential.

 Human Resource Development and Skill Enhancement

 The source of Daiwa Securities Group’s competitiveness lies in the capabilities of its employees.
 Accordingly, we focus on the development of human resources based on the basic policy of providing high value-added solutions through the use of "Quality No. 1" consulting capabilities.